-The practice's website/information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's information leaflet provided patients with information about the range of treatments available at the practice.

 The dentists described to us the methods they used to help patients understand treatment options discussed.
+These included for example models and X-ray images.